WiproOpenSource/openapphack/README.md

 #### How do you start your openapphack project?

 You begin by forking an [openapphack-vm](https://github.com/WiproOpenSourcePractice/openapphack-vm/) and follow the instructions mentioned [here](https://github.com/WiproOpenSourcePractice/openapphack-vm/blob/master/README.md)

-#### How do you customize your openapphack-project?

-You are free to tweak the vm configurations as long as the base vagrant box and the openapphack vm folder structure is maintained.
-Any additional customization must be done only in the `yaml` files.

-You are also free to add (**only add**) and include your own yeoman generator and ansible roles as long as they work together on the openapphack-vm.

-Please take a look [here](https://github.com/WiproOpenSourcePractice/openapphack-ansible-roles/wiki/Openapphack-Ansible-Roles) , on how to add your own openapphack ansible role

-Please take a look [here](https://github.com/WiproOpenSourcePractice/openapphack-yeoman-generators/wiki/Openapphack-Yeoman-Generators) , on how to add your own openapphack yeoman generator

 Please join the community @ https://groups.google.com/forum/#!forum/openapphack.